Purdue-CS193/homework-0-WSDx07/index.md

 ## Welcome to GitHub Pages

-//Hello test 1
+Hello test 1

-//Hello test 2
+Hello test 2

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.